-- 6.3.1 If you see something happen, and/or if someone tells you that something has happened or is happening to them which could be abuse, you must do the following: - In an emergency call 999 (i.e. a serious incident, someone is in need of medical attention, or a crime may have occurred) - Contact the DSL/DDSL or if they are unavailable your line manager - The JigsawPlus DSL/DDSL or Director of Support Services must report your concerns to Surrey Safeguarding Adults Board (SSAB) immediately - 6.3.2 The following is a list of the kinds of questions SSAB staff will ask when you raise an alert.
-You do not need to have all this information to hand - this is just to prepare you for the kinds of questions you are likely to be asked: - name of your organisation - your name and contact details - name, contact, date of birth, gender, ethnicity of the person you are calling about (if not already on the social services system) plus principal language, any disability or communication issues - contact details of GP - contact details of significant relatives and friends - where, how and when you found out about the alleged/suspected abuse - where the alleged abuse is said to have taken place - whether the person is a Surrey resident - whether the person knows you are raising an alert - whether anyone else knows you are raising an alert - any actions you or your organisation have taken to protect the person - whether the adult is at risk of immediate harm - whether there are any other people (children/other vulnerable adults) at risk - whether the person has the mental capacity to make his or her own safeguarding decisions - when the suspected abuse took place - details of the suspected abuse: what kind of abuse, how many times it happened and any further details - whether the police have been informed - the alleged perpetrator's contact details: name, address, gender, age - the relationship between the adult at risk and the alleged perpetrator - whether the alleged perpetrator lives with the adult at risk - whether the alleged perpetrator is the adult at risk's main carer
+- 6.13 If you see something happen, and/or if someone tells you that something has happened or is happening to them which could be abuse, you must do the following: - In an emergency call 999 (i.e. a serious incident, someone is in need of medical attention, or a crime may have occurred) - Contact the DSL/DDSL or if they are unavailable, the Interim Director of Adult Day Services or Team Leader - The JigsawPlus DSL/DDSL or Interim Director of Adult Day Services must report your concerns to Surrey Safeguarding Adults Board (SSAB)/Multi Agency Safeguarding Hub (MASH) within 24 hours of the concern being raised. - 6.14 The following is a list of the kinds of questions MASH staff will ask when you raise an alert.
+You do not need to have all this information to hand this is just to prepare you for the kinds of questions you are likely to be asked: - name of your organisation - your name and contact details - name, contact, date of birth, gender, ethnicity of the person you are calling about (if not already on the social services system) plus principal language, any disability or communication issues - contact details of GP - contact details of significant relatives and friends - where, how and when you found out about the alleged/suspected abuse - where the alleged abuse is said to have taken place - whether the person is a Surrey resident - whether the person knows you are raising an alert - whether anyone else knows you are raising an alert - any actions you or your organisation have taken to protect the person - whether the adult is at risk of immediate harm. - whether there are any other people (children/other vulnerable adults) at risk - whether the person has the mental capacity to make their own safeguarding decisions - when the suspected abuse took place - details of the suspected abuse: what kind of abuse, how many times it happened and any further details - whether the police have been informed - the alleged perpetrator's contact details: name, address, gender, age - the relationship between the adult at risk and the alleged perpetrator

+- whether the alleged perpetrator lives with the adult at risk - whether the alleged perpetrator is the adult at risk's main carer